-The fact that these boneless are wings are paleo and Whole30 compliant almost seems too good to be true, but it's true!
-As long as you use Whole30 compliant buffalo sauce or a Whole30 compliant BBQ sauce (The New Primal makes both) then you're good to go.
-You can indulge in these extra crispy boneless BBQ wings like it's Applebee's half-price appetizer night.
+The fact that these boneless wings are paleo and Whole30 compliant almost seems too good to be true, but it’s true!
+You’re good to go as long as you use Whole30 compliant buffalo sauce or a Whole30 compliant BBQ sauce (The New Primal makes both).
+You can indulge in these extra crispy boneless BBQ wings like it’s Applebee’s half-price appetizer night.

-Separate the almond flour mixture into two bowls, so you have a fresh batch of "breading" just in case the first one starts to clump and get sticky as your dredging the chicken through it.
+Separate the almond flour mixture into two bowls so you have a fresh batch of “breading” just in case the first one starts to clump and get sticky as your dredge the chicken through it.

-- You can also use chicken thighs to make boneless chicken wings, if you prefer.
+- You can also use chicken thighs to make boneless chicken wings.